This is a repost of our review from Tribeca 2019 when this film was titled Something Else. It opens on VOD platforms Friday.

-Directed by Jeremy Gardner (The Battery) and Christian Stella (Tex Montana Will Survive!) and produced by Justin Benson and Aaron Moorhead (Spring, The Endless), Something Else may be billed as a monster movie, but, similar to this trio’s previous respective efforts, this is a slow-burn film that puts character development at the forefront and only lightly dabbles in genre territory.
+Directed by Jeremy Gardner (The Battery) and Christian Stella (Tex Montana Will Survive!) and produced by Justin Benson and Aaron Moorhead (Spring, The Endless), After Midnight may be billed as a monster movie, but, similar to this trio’s previous respective efforts, this is a slow-burn film that puts character development at the forefront and only lightly dabbles in genre territory.
 It’s a tricky thing, but it works, due to its compelling narrative and effective use of creature effects, sparse as they may be.

 Gardner also stars as Hank, a gun-toting, beer-swilling guy who enjoys the simple life, living in his family’s ramshackle home in the middle of nowhere in Central Florida.
 While he’s content in this current station in life, his partner, Abby (Brea Grant), longs for something bigger than their small town has to offer.